SystemsCyber/UTHP/Yocto/README.md

 cd poky
 source oe-init-build-env
 ```
+This has to be done each time you open a new terminal to make changes to your yocto system.
 The script also creates build/ directory.
 Once the script is run your current directory is the build directory.
 After the build completes, all files created during the build will be preset in this directory.

 ## Examine and Update Your Local Configuration File
 Once the build environment is setup, a local configuration file named local.conf becomes available in a conf subdirectory of the Build Directory.